I once asked the Copyblogger community to name their biggest writing challenges.

 What’s standing in the way of your mission?

-The obstacles you face are the things your audience does not yet understand, but must accept by the end of the piece.
-These are the questions that you must answer before you can achieve the goal you’ve identified in Step One.
+The obstacles you face are the concepts your audience does not understand yet, but must accept by the time they’re finished reading.
+These are the questions you must answer before you can achieve the goal you’ve identified in Step #1.

 In copywriting circles, we say an unanswered question (an objection) is a barrier to buying.

 With education, an unanswered question is a barrier to learning.
 Education is persuasion (and vice versa) when you realize this fundamental truth.

 With your goal in mind and the questions you must answer identified, now you start to put things down on virtual paper.

 Some people open a word processor during Step #2; I do everything up until now in my head.
 Do what works for you.

 What promise are you making to your audience with this piece of content?
 What will you teach them?
 And why should they care?
 That’s your working headline.

 Then, each of the major questions you must answer to achieve your mission (and the promise your headline makes) becomes a subhead.
 Your subheads don’t ultimately have to be phrased as questions, but this technique helps you compose a focused draft.

 Take some time to decide if a particular question is its own subhead or part of the content below a subhead.
 It’s simply outlining at this point.